mvanthoor/rustic-book/src/board_representation/game_history.md

 # Game History

-The chess engine needs to keep a history of all positions that occured in the game, including the associated data.
+The chess engine needs to keep a history of all positions that occurred in the game, including the associated data.
 This is needed for functionality such as move takebacks (which is done during search, for example) and determining if a game is a draw due to three-fold repetition.

 There are three ways to keep the game history:

-1. Save the entire board, including all the associated staes, each time a move is made.
+1. Save the entire board, including all the associated states, each time a move is made.
 When a move is taken back, you restore the previous version of the board with everything in it.
 This is a simple method to understand and relatively easy to implement, but the drawback is that it